BelalWahba/YahooFinanceStock/README.md

 # *Infrastructure as a Code (IAC)*

-Created a Cloudformation template to all the services used in the project so it can be launched in any region any account just by using it
+Created a Cloudformation template to all the services used in the project so it can be launched in any region any account just by using it.